awesome-pro/neon-website/content/docs/guides/branch-restore.md

 ---
 title: Branch Restore
-subtitle: Learn how to revert changes or recover lost data using Neon Branch Restore with Time Travel Assist
+subtitle: Learn how to revert changes or recover lost data using Unique Branch Restore with Time Travel Assist
 enableTableOfContents: true
 redirectFrom: